eLearning

 IT help desks get a lot of calls.
 Sometimes there are recurring questions that help desks get.
 Those common problems are a great candidate for reducing help desk calls by developing short videos that help employees answer the questions for themselves.

-Watching a quick video not only reduces calls to the help desk but also helps employees get an answer a lot quicker as long as they know where to look.
-At Rober Half, I developed a whole series of training videos that were specifically geared toward answering common questions the help desk received.
+Watching a quick video reduces calls to the help desk and helps employees get an answer a lot faster as long as they know where to look.
+At Rober Half, I developed a series of training videos specifically geared toward answering common questions the help desk received.
 They used those videos to quickly answer employee questions and reduce calls.

 Contextual Help

-I’m sure you’ve seen contextual help when you’ve downloaded a new application.
-If not, check out some examples of what contextual help is.
+I’m sure you’ve seen contextual help when downloading a new application.
+If not, check out some examples of contextual help.
 They walk you through the main parts of the app and what you can do right when you install it.
 That’s a helpful way to teach people how to use the app and make sure they stick around a bit longer.

 If people are more confident and educated about a tool, they’re more likely to use it!

 It could be a simple modal window that walks you through steps or an overlay that points out important aspects of your app.
-Many years ago I put together a Pinterest board of different examples of what I called mobile help overlays.
-This is one small aspect of contextual help but it gives you an idea of what I’m talking about.
+Many years ago I put together a Pinterest board with different examples of what I called mobile help overlays.
+This is one small aspect of contextual help, but it gives you an idea of what I’m talking about.

 Something like this.